UPDATE: June 2023 Old Coleman Mach Model 6535-671 to be Replaced with 46515-611

 Two three weeks ago, I had the AC running and suddenly it just died.
 Messed around with it too much I’m afraid as the CB popped while I was trying to get it running.
 That’s not good.
 Anyway, I found that the condenser fan, the big ‘Outside’ fan as Coleman calls it wasn’t running.
 Bad bushings.
 Pulled the motor, had it looked at a motor shop and found it had melted windings too.
 So, considered pulling that old unit and replacing with mini-splits which are all the rage these days.
 Here’s the rest of the story:

 I considered all options with mini-splits, looked at the designs and installation instructions, measured the space in the basement and in the house where the evaporators would most reasonably be mounted and decided I’m just not up to converting to the mini-splits.
 I’ve considered it all, including the age of the Coleman unit and the many many hours I’ve put on the Coleman full timing since I bought the RV in 2016 so it’s gotten lots of use, and it just seems unlikely that I’d be able to fix it myself without some other failure cropping up after another hundred hours or so, so I decided that replacement made more sense then repair.
 If I only used the RV 2 months out of the year, yeah, repair would have made more sense but I use it 12 months of the year.
-Heating and cooling.
+Heating and cooling for weeks on end.
 And as a full timer, I don’t have a garage to work in.
 Just this cement parking pad.
 Lucky this RV park allows me to work on things.

-Much as I’d like to, I’m just not in an area where it’s cool enough to work on the mini-split project for a couple three weeks installing (in my current physical state, I’d need to spread it out).
+Much as I’d like to, I’m currently not in an area where it’s cool enough to work on the mini-split project for a couple three weeks installing (in my current physical state, I’d need to spread it out).
 It’s too hot here already to work much of the day.
 And the sun is getting to be brutal shining on the heat pump side of the RV several hours each day even now.

-So, all things considered, instead I went ahead and ordered a brand new improved Coleman 2-ton with Coleman 46515-811 as the model number.
+So, all things considered, instead I went ahead and ordered a brand new improved Coleman 2-ton with Coleman 46515-611 as the model number.
 My unit was/is a Coleman 6535-671.
 It’s a redesign in the same package as my old one but is supposed to be more efficient.
 We’ll see.
 But efficiency doesn’t matter much as I was able to successfully use the 2002 Coleman for years without much trouble with parks electric so improved efficiency is just icing on the cake.
 In reading the specs though, I’m not sure if that isn’t just marketing speak, not really an efficiency improvement that I can see.

 It’s a lot of money, $3982 with free shipping, (from Hebron RV Parts) but installing it would only take a few hours, it’s designed for the existing space and still utilizes the duct work, thermostat, and wiring so there will be no ugly evaporators (evaps) hanging in awkward places inside my RV.
 I only have a 36 footer so mine isn’t as roomy as those 46 footers I’ve seen that have converted.